Andrews University: J. N. Andrews Honors Program

 The J. N. Andrews Honors program provides a learning community and curriculum focused on critical thinking, discussion, and debate.
 The program is a member of the Upper Midwest Honors Council, the Michigan Honors Association, and the National Collegiate Honors Council.
 Designed to offer both advanced general education coursework and monitored undergraduate research to the motivated student, the J. N. Andrews Honors Program was established in 1966 by Dr. Paul E. Hamel and Dr. Merlene A. Ogden.
 The current curriculum, SAGES (Scholars' Alternative General Education Studies) was developed by Dr. Malcom Russell and implemented by Dr. Gordon Atkins.
 The current director of the program is Dr. L. Monique Pittman.

 James White Library

 The original James White Memorial Library was constructed in 1937 as the first stand-alone library building of the university's campus, then known as Emmanuel Missionary College.
-In 1959 the denomination's graduate programs in theology and education moved from Takoma Park, MD., to Berrien Springs, forming a comprehensive university for the growing needs of the world church.
-Pauline Johnson is the current dean of libraries at Andrews University.
+In 1959 the denomination's graduate programs in theology and education moved from Takoma Park, Maryland, to Berrien Springs, forming a comprehensive university for the growing needs of the world church.
+Paulette McLean Johnson is the current dean of libraries at Andrews University.